deanbunn/Windows_System_Analysis_Lab/README.md

 ## PowerShell for Windows System Analysis Lab

-Seven quick sessions to learn the basics of PowerShell while analysing the configuration of a Windows system.
+Ten training sessions to learn PowerShell while analysing the configuration of a Windows system.

 **All lab exercises and descriptions are listed in the README**.